Exercise Referral: Active & Healthy 4 Life scheme

 - Chronic obstructive pulmonary disease (COPD)

-Active & Healthy for Life is South Cambridgeshire’s exercise referral scheme.
+Active & Healthy for Life is our exercise referral scheme.
 It operates in accordance with the Department of Health’s National Quality Assurance Framework (NQAF) for Exercise Referral systems.

 The completed and signed referral form should be given to the patient as he or she will need to take this to their initial assessment at a participating sports centre.
 It is the patient’s responsibility to contact the sports centre of their choice and make an appointment for their initial assessment.